Brad Gushue, Brendan Bottcher win playoff openers at Brier | TSN

 Gushue, Bottcher win playoff openers at Brier

-REGINA — Brendan Bottcher shortened his road to the final of the Canadian men's curling championship, but not without drama in a 9-7 playoff win Friday over Saskatchewan's Mike McEwen.
+REGINA — Brendan Bottcher shortened his road to the final of the Canadian men's curling championship, but not without drama.

-Bottcher led by a point coming home with hammer.
-The 10th end paused for almost four minutes while the ramifications of a rock burned by his team were sorted out.
+Up a point coming home with hammer against Saskatchewan's Mike McEwen, the 10th end paused for almost four minutes while the ramifications of a rock burned by his team were sorted out.

-Lead Ben Hebert's broom head clicked third Marc Kennedy's thrown stone in motion when he and second Brent Gallant crossed brooms.
+Lead Ben Hebert's broom head clicked third Marc Kennedy's thrown stone in motion when Hebert and second Brent Gallant crossed brooms.

 "Not my first burnt rock.
-Probably won't be my last," Bottcher said.
+Probably won't be my last," Bottcher said after Friday's 9-7 win.
 "I'm playing with a lot of veteran guys who have also been there, done that before.
 All you can do is take a breath and continue on."

-Five-time Brier champion Gushue was a 9-7 winner over Manitoba's Reid Carruthers.
+Five-time Brier champion Gushue was a 9-7 winner over Manitoba's Reid Carruthers to advance.

-McEwen faced Northwest Territories' Jamie Koe and Carruthers took on Manitoba's Matt Dunstone in Friday evening's elimination games.
-The winners square off in Saturday's Page playoff that determines Sunday's other semifinalist.
+McEwen recovered with an undramatic 7-0 win at night over Northwest Territories' Jamie Koe, who gave up single-point steals in six ends.
+Koe shook hands after eight ends in front of a full house in Regina's Brandt Centre.

+"Not quite how we drew it up.
+Would love to win this one earlier today, but we're still breathing and that's all we can ask for right now," McEwen said.
+"It's not too far, right?
+It's just three more (wins), but we'll just worry about one at a time."

 Bottcher's Albertan lineup is equally accomplished with a combined 10 national titles and five world championships between Kennedy, Gushue's former second Gallant and Hebert.
-Bottcher won the 2021 Brier with a different lineup.
+Bottcher skipped a different lineup to win the 2021 Brier.

-"You look at all the names on this team and there are a lot of names that a lot of teams would like to have, so I'm definitely grateful to have been a part of this group," Bottcher said earlier in the tournament.
+"You look at all the names on this team and there are a lot of names that a lot of teams would like to have, so I'm definitely grateful to have been a part of this group," Bottcher said.

 Sunday's winner represents Canada at the men's world championship March 30 to April 7 in Schaffhausen, Switzerland and returns to the 2025 Montana's Brier in Kelowna, B.C. as defending champion.

-McEwen asked for visual assistance from the umpire to return three removed rocks to their original position.
+McEwen asked for visual assistance from the umpire to return three rocks to their original position.

 "It was just difficult to figure out where everything went back," he said.
 "In that situation, more rocks in play is better for us trying to steal.